iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Proximal Operator/Moreau Envelope and Proximal Mapping.md

 **Remarks:**

 Function $\exp(x)$ doesn't have a surjective subgradient mapping.
 Hence, the domain of its subgradient is also not entire.
-The theorem here is not applicable for all values of $x$ outside of the domain of the subgradient of the conjugate, or outside of the range of the range of the subgradient.
+The theorem here is not applicable for all values of $x$ outside of the domain of the subgradient of the conjugate or outside of the range of the range of the subgradient.

-Global Strict convexity, coerciveness, are sufficient conditions for invertible subgradient operator using the dual subgradient, subgradient of these functions are surjective.
+Global strict convexity and coerciveness are the sufficient conditions for an invertible subgradient operator using the dual subgradient; the subgradient of these functions is surjective.
+For more information, see [Simply Legendre Type](../Simply%20Legendre%20Type.md).

 **References:**